 Students with passes signed by supervised study or classroom teachers may use the library during the school day.
-The librarian will work with teachers and students to assign library privileges in accordance with the PSD Health & Safety Plan guidelines.

-APPROPRIATE LIBRARY BEHAVIOR
+1. APPROPRIATE LIBRARY BEHAVIOR

 The library is open to students beginning at 7:30 a.m. each day and ending at 2:30 p.m. unless supervised by a teacher or staff member.
 The library will be open for student use from 2:30-4:00 p.m. once per week throughout the school year.
 Please listen to the morning and afternoon announcements regarding the details of the extended hours.
 Students using the library are expected to be cooperative and considerate.
 Courteous behavior ensures an atmosphere in which working, studying, and reading exist for everyone's benefit.
 Some specific library procedures to remember are: